In the case of strength and balance exercises, There’s an underlying myth that falls are an inevitable part of getting old.

 Strength Imbalance: Training Your Weaker Side

-All of these are slightly different situations, and all are fixable with the right approach.
+These are slightly different situations, and all are fixable with the right approach.

 How do we solve a strength imbalance?